-For Syndicate 1971, ASML assesses the syndicate's capital requirements through a rigorous process of risk identification and quantification using an internal capital model at a 1:200 year confidence level.
+One of the advantages of operating in the Lloyd's market is the favourable capital ratios that are available due to the diversification of business written in Syndicate 1969 and in Lloyd's as a whole.
+ASML assesses the syndicate's capital requirements through a rigorous process of risk identification and quantification using an internal capital model at a 1:200 year confidence level.
 The model is based on Solvency II regulatory requirements and has been approved by Lloyd's.
-The ultimate Solvency Capital Requirement ("SCR") is subject to an uplift determined by Lloyd's based on their assessment of the economic capital requirements for the Lloyd's market in total.
-The SCR, together with the Lloyd's uplift, is referred to as the Economic Capital Assessment ("ECA").
-The ECA for the 2023 underwriting year was set at 65% of capacity and for the 2024 underwriting year is 66% of capacity.
+The ultimate Solvency Capital Requirement ("SCR") is subject to an uplift determined by Lloyd's based on its assessment of the economic capital requirements for the Lloyd's market in total.
+The SCR together with the Lloyd's uplift is referred to as the Economic Capital Assessment ("ECA").
+The ECA for the 2023 underwriting year was set at 53% of capacity and for the 2024 underwriting year is 56% of capacity.